sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/customize-api-visibility.md

 ---
 date: 2020-07-24
-title: Customising API Visibility
+title: Customizing API Visibility
-linktitle: Customising API Visibility
+linktitle: Customizing API Visibility
 description: "A walk through how you can use custom Page Templates to control the visibility of your APIs so it can only be seen by specific group of developers."
-tags: ["customising EDP", EDP, "customising APIs EDP"]
+tags: ["customizing EDP", EDP, "customizing APIs EDP"]
 aliases:
   - /tyk-developer-portal/customise/customize-api-visibility/
 ---